Weed, pot, Mary Jane, ganja, bud – what do these terms have in common? They’re all slang names for marijuana.

 You may have heard that you can’t become addicted (otherwise known as dependent) to marijuana, but that’s not true.
+People think this because marijuana withdrawal symptoms are more subtle than the dramatic “drug sick” withdrawal symptoms seen in opioid dependence.
+Marijuana withdrawal symptoms include mood and sleep problems, irritability, low stress tolerance, restlessness, and lack of pleasure.
 Dependence on marijuana is also called “marijuana use disorder.”
-When people use marijuana over a long period of time, they can develop an addiction to it.
-They may try to stop, but can’t because they find life without marijuana to be too difficult.
-They often don’t feel normal unless they are using it and suffer from mood and sleep problems, irritability, low stress tolerance, restlessness, have trouble sleeping, and other symptoms when they try to stop.
+When people use marijuana over a long period of time and try to stop, they find life without marijuana to be too difficult.
 In fact, it’s estimated that 1 in 6 people who start using marijuana in their teens will become addicted to it.
 People who are addicted or dependent on marijuana have similar withdrawal symptoms as those who are addicted to nicotine.
-Withdrawal symptoms can last up to 2 weeks after stopping marijuana use completely.
+Withdrawal symptoms can last for months after stopping marijuana use completely.

 If using marijuana can harm you, why do people do it?

 Even though research shows that there are many negative effects from using marijuana, some people choose to use it anyway.
 This may be because of the effects such as relaxation and euphoria (intense happiness) that they feel while using it.
 The truth is that even though something may feel good, it doesn’t mean it’s good for you.

 - Feeling social pressure because many of their friends (or siblings) are using it.

 - Using it as an escape from problems in their lives (family, school, etc.)

 - Thinking it’s cool because they hear popular songs about it, and see it used by actors in the movies and on TV

 I’ve heard that marijuana can be used as medicine – is that true?